aacmufpe/starter-hugo-research-group/content/authors/claudia-oliveira/index.md

 ---
 # Display name
-title: Dra.
-Cláudia Alves de Oliveira
+title: Claudia Alves de Oliveira

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
-role: Professora Titular
+role: Professora titular

 # Organizations/Affiliations
 organizations: